koii-network/docs/compute/introduction.md

 At Koii, we recognize the rapid evolution of technology, especially in the computational domain.
 Our network seamlessly integrates with popular technologies, ensuring compute buyers have access to familiar tools.
 Explore in-depth how the Koii Network supports:

-- **Docker Images:** Harness the power of containerization.
+- **Docker Images (coming soon):** Harness the power of containerization.
 Create, deploy, and run your tasks using Docker to ensure consistency across the network.

 - **CUDA:** Accelerate your tasks by leveraging CUDA, a parallel computing platform and API model created by Nvidia.
 Ideal for compute-intensive workloads, especially in domains like AI and graphics.